 Professor of Electrical Engineering and Computer Science

 Jerome P. Lynch, Ph.D. has been a member of the faculty at the University of Michigan since 2003.
-He is currently the Donald Malloure Department Chair of Civil and Environmental Engineering.
-He is a Professor of Civil and Environmental Engineering and a Professor of Electrical Engineering and Computer Science.
+He was formerly the Donald Malloure Department Chair of Civil and Environmental Engineering.
+He was formerly a Professor of Civil and Environmental Engineering and a Professor of Electrical Engineering and Computer Science.
 In addition to his work as the Director of the U-M Urban Collaboratory Initiative, he is also the Director of the Laboratory for Intelligent Systems Technology (LIST).
+Dr. Lynch is now with Duke University.

 Dr. Lynch’s work focuses on the boundary between traditional civil engineering and related engineering disciplines (such as electrical engineering, computing science, and material science), converting infrastructure systems into more intelligent and reactive systems through the integration of sensing, computing, and actuation technologies.
 These cyber-physcial systems (CPS) greatly enhance performance while rendering them more resilient against natural and man-made hazards.